Categories

 You want to know what living in Sydney is really like.
 In this blog post, I’ll give you the lowdown on finding a job, finding an apartment and how expensive it really is to live in Sydney.

 Sydney has been my home for four years, and what a beautiful life I’ve been lucky to live here.
-I mean where else can you get stunning beaches a short drive (or walk) from the city and what I really love about Sydney is how laid-back it is (I mean it’s almost horizontal it’s that laid-back).
-Living in Sydney is unlike anywhere else I’ve ever lived (I’m originally from Cork, Ireland).
+I mean, where else can you get stunning beaches a short drive (or walk) from the city?
+What I really love about Sydney is how laid-back it is (I mean, it’s almost horizontal.
+It’s that laid-back).
+Living in Sydney is unlike anywhere else I’ve ever lived (I’m originally from Cork Ireland).

-So, read on how you can make your dream of living in Sydney into a reality!
+So, read on how you can make your dream of moving to Sydney a reality!

 sydney opera house